 3. Coercive control linked to trans status

-Some perpetrators use trans-specific vulnerabilities as tools of control: threats of outing, ridicule of your body, withholding hormones, pressuring you to present differently, or isolating you from LGBTQ+ friends or spaces.
+Some perpetrators use transition-specific vulnerabilities as tools of control: threats of outing, ridicule of your body, withholding hormones, pressuring you to present differently, or isolating you from LGBTQ+ friends or spaces.
 This is abuse, even if it doesn’t look like stereotypical violence.

 4. Fear of impact on transition or healthcare

-Many people worry that disclosing abuse will be used against them: as “evidence” they aren’t really trans, or that transition is a response to trauma.
+Many people worry that disclosing abuse will be used against them: as “evidence” they aren’t really women, or that transition is a response to trauma.
 That fear is real, even if it should not be.

 5. Institutional rejection and distrust